Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 2. **Standardized project structure**
     - Template for folder structure
    ![img.png](static/images/file_structure.png)
+      - This is the general project directory structure for Team Data Science Process developed by Microsoft.
+      - It also contains templates for various documents that are recommended as part of executing a data science project when using TDSP.
 3. **Infrastructure  and resources recommended for the project**
 4. **Tools and utilities recommended for project execution**
 ___